AvaProtocol/OAK-docs/_docs/testnet-tokens.md

 	![form](../../assets/img/testnet-tokens/form.jpg)

-1. OAK team member will review the application and send test tokens to you in 4 hours.
+1. Ava Protocol team member will review the application and send test tokens to you in 4 hours.
 Feel free to contact any admin in Discord if you don’t receive them.